Symphony Nova Scotia: Foundation

 In October 1983 Symphony Nova Scotia was created under the direction of conductor Boris Brott and Board president Brian Flemming.

-The original Symphony Nova Scotia hired 13 full-time players for a January–May season.
+The original Symphony Nova Scotia hired 13 full-time players for a January to May season.
 In its second season the number of employed musicians doubled, and by 1987 the orchestra had grown to a complement of 39.
 Boris Brott is the only Canadian to be appointed music director of Symphony Nova Scotia.

 Georg Tintner, 1987–1994

 Austrian conductor Georg Tintner succeeded Boris Brott in 1987.
 Under his leadership, Symphony Nova Scotia made six recordings, toured to Ontario and Quebec, and initiated several community outreach programs, including a production of The Nutcracker in collaboration with Halifax Dance and Mermaid Theatre of Nova Scotia.

 The orchestra also raised $140,000 during a 1992 fundraising event called Pure Gold that featured violinist Isaac Stern and contralto Maureen Forrester.

 Tintner served as Symphony Nova Scotia’s principal conductor until 1994, and as Conductor Laureate until his death in 1999.